mannypaeza/mannypaeza.github.io/README.md

 ## About
 ------
 I am a final year Mathematics and Computer Science B.A student at Columbia University.
 I am a current research intern in the [Neural Circuits and Algorithms Group (NCA)](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/neural-circuits-and-algorithms/) at the Center for Computational Neuroscience at the Simons Foundation's Flatiron Institute, advised by Mitii Chklovski and Jingpeng Wu.
 I am also a research assistant in the Columbia University Department of Physics, advised by Szabolc Marka.
-My research aims are in functional analysis, number theory, combinatorics, probability, and theoretical computer science.
+My continuing (and future) research aims are in functional analysis, number theory, combinatorics, probability, and theoretical computer science.
 In general, I am interested in the application of discrete and pure mathematics to algorithms research and to solving computer science problems.
 Previously, I did work in quantum algorithms and computational neuroscience.
 I am one of the co-founders and coheads of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/).

 ## Projects and Publications